c0pperdragon/C64-Video-Enhancement/README.md

 ### Install the FPGA board permanently

 * Remove the RF modulator and remove all the solder from the pin holes.
-* Install both 4-pin headers in the mainboard  These pins will later go into the FPGA board to provide power and to carry the analog singnals in and out (to replicate the functionality of the RF modulator).
+* Install both 4-pin headers in the mainboard, pointing upwards.
+These pins will later go into the FPGA board to provide power and to carry the analog signals in and out (to replicate the functionality of the RF modulator).
 * Check into which holes in the FPGA board these pins will go.
 For installation on a "long" main board, these are the 8 holes at the edge, for a "short" main board, use the other set of holes.
 * Temporarily stick the FPGA board onto the pins and use it as a means to align the remaining pins correctly to the main board
-(either two pins on each side if installed on a 'long' board or only two pins at the back if installed on a 'short' board) and solder them to the main board.
+(either two pins on each side if installed on a 'long' board or only two pins at the back if installed on a 'short' board) and solder them to the main board, also pointing upwards.
 These pins are needed to connect the GND as well as to provide the correct vertical spacing.
 * Align the FPGA board vertically to the holes in the computer case and solder all pins.
+For standard pins this normally means to rise the FPGA board all the way up to the very tip of these pins.
 * If your VIC-II uses the higher voltage (all 6xxx - variants), you need to short the JPLUM1 solder bridge.
 * Connect the 20-pin ribbon cable to the FPGA board.